Madge Kendal: Later years

 Shaw judged that "her finish of execution, her individuality and charm of style, her appetisingly witty conception of her effects, her mastery of her art and of herself [make] her still supreme among English actresses in high comedy".
 The biographer Richard Foulkes writes that the supremacy of which Shaw wrote was put to the test when Tree invited Kendal and Ellen Terry to appear together in The Merry Wives of Windsor, as Mistress Ford and Mistress Page respectively, at His Majesty's Theatre in 1902.
 This was the first time Kendal appeared in a production without W. H. Kendal since their marriage, and Foulkes speculates that her "unwonted exuberance and apparent spontaneity" may have been attributable to that fact.
 The Kendals continued to appear in popular plays without interruption until 1908, when they both retired, though she briefly emerged from retirement to reprise her Mistress Ford at the coronation gala of 1911 at His Majesty's.
 In 1924 she made her first radio broadcast, opposite Viola Tree, in Granny's Juliet, and she later took the title part of her ancestor, Sarah Siddons, in a comedy, A Lesson from Mrs Siddons, together with other descendants of Mrs. Siddons, in a radio broadcast on 28 November 1931 to mark the centenary of Siddons' death on the day that Tree took over her role.

 The Kendals had at least six children.
 Two died young, and the Kendals became estranged from four others.
 John Gielgud believed the blame lay with the parents, and reports Kendal as reproaching herself shortly before her death.
 W. H. Kendal died in 1917: his widow attributed his death to a broken heart caused by the scandal of their daughter Margaret's divorce.
 In retirement, Kendal became active with many theatre charities, becoming president of the actors' retirement home, Denville Hall.
 She was appointed Dame Commander of the Order of the British Empire (DBE) in 1926.
-In December, 1927 she presented the first award of the Kendal prize at the Royal Academy of Dramatic Arts to actress Joyce Bland.
+In December 1927 she presented the first award of the Kendal prize at the Royal Academy of Dramatic Arts to actress Joyce Bland.
 Kendal was awarded the freedom of her native town, Grimsby, in 1932, the first woman to receive that honour.

 Kendal died at her home in Chorleywood, Hertfordshire, in 1935, aged 87, after a long illness.
 She was buried at St Marylebone cemetery in East Finchley.

 In fiction

 Kendal is a featured character in the 1979 play The Elephant Man and the unrelated 1980 film of the same name, both based on the life of Joseph Merrick.
-In the film, she was portrayed by Anne Bancroft, whom Gielgud thought beautiful but quite unsuited to the role: "Mrs Kendal would be turning somersaults in her grave".
+In the film, she was portrayed by Anne Bancroft, whom Gielgud (who also appeared in the film) thought beautiful but quite unsuited to the role: "Mrs Kendal would be turning somersaults in her grave".